theandrew168/mfd/README.md

 usage: mfd <command> [<args>]
 commands:
-  list        List available deployments deploy      Fetch, build, and activate a deployment activate    Activate a deployment rollback    Rollback to the previous deployment remove      Remove a deployment
+  list        List available deployments deploy      Resolve, fetch, build, and activate a revision resolve     Resolve a revision to a deployment activate    Activate a deployment rollback    Rollback to the previous deployment remove      Remove a deployment